dsnsgithub/deployBot/README.md

 # DeployBot

-A deployment solution for dsns.dev using discord.js
+A deployment solution for dsns.dev using discord.js,

+This bot will execute a Python script when run with /deploy, then display the output in Discord.

 ## How To Install